 A full schedule of family camps, 1-day programs, adventure outings, high school leadership training, continuing education opportunities for School Nurses, teen retreats, movie nights, Camp KudZoom, Ask the Medical Experts, panels, virtual pen-pals, and cohort meetings during doctor’s appointments make Camp Kudzu a year-round educational organization.
 In addition to the dollars raised through our fundraising efforts, program fees paid by families support Camp Kudzu’s work.
 In the past 21 plus years, we have evolved from a supergroup of volunteers sharing their garage space for camp supply storage camp supplies to a paid staff and an office that is more than an address at a mailbox store.
 There are both direct and indirect costs in maintaining the quality and consistency of the organization The impact waves of the recent global health crisis’ on Camp Kudzu have been significant.
 Camp Kudzu’s Leadership and Board of Directors took steps together to navigate the rocky time, which called for many tough decisions to be made.
 Some of these decisions included-

 • All remaining Camp Kudzu Staff had a salary reduction across the board for the year.

-• Part-time employees have a reduction in hours.
+• Part-time employees had a reduction in hours.

 • Employees had to assume additional payments for health insurance costs.

-• And, on top of the salary reduction, staff are scheduled to have 2 two-week furloughs in 2021.
+• And, on top of the salary reduction, staff had 2 two-week furloughs in 2021.

 NEED MORE INFO?